Easy Sourdough Discard Biscuits Recipe

 - Pizza Cutter: This is the best tool for cutting biscuits because contrary to popular belief, biscuits don’t have to be round!

 - Butter: Be sure your butter is nice and cold.
-You can even pop it into the freezer a few minutes before shredding it.
+You can even pop it into the freezer a few minutes before grating it into your dry ingredients.

 How to Make Easy Sourdough Discard Biscuits

-Before you begin, preheat your oven to 425 degrees.
-You’ll want a nice hot oven in order to get a quick rise from the steam produced by the butter in your homemade biscuits.
+Before you begin, preheat your oven to 425°F. You’ll want a nice hot oven in order to get a quick rise from the steam produced by the butter in your homemade biscuits.

 In a large bowl add all of your dry ingredients; flour, sugar, baking soda, baking powder, and salt.
 Whisk them all together to incorporate.